 Size and Location

-For pediatric patients, veins in children may be smaller and located differently than those found on adults.
-Typically the best polyethylene catheter access points for these younger individuals are through their subclavian vein, right internal jugular (IJV) or femoral vessel while sites such as leg veins should be avoided to prevent immobilization.
-The external jugular vein is a viable wide bore option that can aid against unexpected bleeding during procedures and carries lower infection risks due to its non-collapsible nature.
-Landmarks are easier recognize making it more comfortable for use with kids.
+In pediatric patients, veins are often smaller and positioned differently compared to adults.
+Optimal access points for polyethylene catheters in these young individuals include the subclavian vein, right internal jugular (IJV), or femoral vessel.
+However, leg veins should be avoided to prevent immobilization.
+The external jugular vein stands out as a viable wide-bore option, offering protection against unexpected bleeding during procedures and presenting lower infection risks due to its non-collapsible nature.
+Recognizing landmarks is easier, making it a more comfortable choice for use with children.

 Visibility and Palpability

-In pediatric patients, the visibility and palpability of veins can be hindered by factors such as a thicker skin layer or substantial subcutaneous fat.
-The increased contrast ratio in adults is often diminished with children due to this higher level of fat beneath their surface making them harder to spot.
-Thick skin may make it more difficult for medical procedures requiring access to veins like central venous catheter placement.
-Even accessing smaller mobile vessels becomes problematic amongst small kids too.
-It’s also worth noting that additional obstacles come from age and anatomy related complications when trying to secure reliable vascular access via inferior vena cava methods on these little ones.
+In pediatric patients, factors such as a thicker skin layer or substantial subcutaneous fat can impede the visibility and palpability of veins.
+The increased contrast ratio observed in adults is often diminished in children due to a higher level of fat beneath their surface, making veins harder to spot.
+This thickness of the skin may pose challenges for medical procedures that require access to veins, such as central venous catheter placement.
+Accessing smaller, more mobile vessels also becomes problematic in small children.

 Vein Anatomy in the Elderly